Extending proper metrics: Extension of proper metrics

-\begin{thm} Let $(X, d)$ be an ultrametric space.
-Let $A$ be a closed subset of $X$.
+\begin{thm} Let $(X, d)$ be an ultrametric space, and $A$ be a closed subset of $X$.
 Let $\tau\in (1, \infty)$.
-The retraction $r\colon X\to A$ in Construction \ref{const:BDHMretraction} is a $\tau^{2}$-Lipschitz retraction.
-If $A$ is unbounded, the map $r$ is metrically proper; namely, for every bounded subset $A$ of $Y$, the inverse image $r^{-1}(A)$ is bounded in $X$. \end{thm}
+Then there exists a $\tau^{2}$-Lipschitz retraction $r\colon X\to A$.
+Moreover, if $A$ is unbounded, the retraction $r$ associated with $A$ can be chosen to be metrically proper. \end{thm}

+By proving the existence of a proper ultrametric on an ultranormal $\sigma$-compact locally compact Hausdorff space (Corollary \ref{cor:extpropermetult}), we show that a non-compact closed subset of an ultranormal $\sigma$-compact locally compact Hausdorff space is not only just a retract, but also a proper retract.

-\begin{proof}[Proof of Theorem \ref{thm:properretract}] Let $X$ be a strongly $0$-dimensional $\sigma$-compact locally compact metrizable space.
-Let $A$ be a non-empty non-compact closed subset of $X$.
-By Corollary \ref{cor:extpropermetult}, there exists a proper metric $d\in \ult(X; [0, \infty))$.
+\begin{thm} Let $X$ be an ultranormal $\sigma$-compact locally compact Hausdorff space, and $A$ a non-empty non-compact closed subset of $X$.
+Then $A$ is a proper retract of $X$. \end{thm} \begin{proof} Using Corollary \ref{cor:extpropermetult}, we can take a proper ultrametric $d\in \ult(X; [0, \infty))$.
 Since $A$ is non-compact and $d$ is proper, it is unbounded in $(X, d)$.
-Theorem \ref{thm:BDHM} implies that there exists retraction $r\colon X\to A$ associated with $d$, which is metrically proper.
-To prove that $r$ is proper, we take a compact subset $K$ of $A$.
+The latter part of Theorem \ref{thm:BDHM} implies that there exists a metrically proper retraction $r\colon X\to A$ with respect to $d$.
+To prove that $r$ is proper, we take an arbitrary compact subset $K$ of $A$.
 Since $K$ is bounded, and since $r$ is metrically proper, the inverse image $r^{-1}(K)$ is bounded and closed.
 Since $d$ is a proper metric, the set $r^{-1}(K)$ is compact, and hence $r$ is proper.
 This finishes the proof of Theorem \ref{thm:properretract}. \end{proof}

-Before proving the following corollary, note that the composition of two proper maps is proper. \begin{cor} Let $X$ be a strongly $0$-dimensional $\sigma$-compact locally compact metrizable space.
-Let $A$ be a closed subset of $X$.
-Let $Y$ be a non-compact metrizable space.
-Then every continuous proper map $f\colon A\to Y$ can be extended into a continuous proper map $F\colon X\to Y$. \end{cor} \begin{proof} We divide the proof into two cases.
+Before proving the following corollary, notice that the composition of two proper maps is proper. \begin{cor} Let $X$ be an ultranormal $\sigma$-compact locally compact Hausdorff space, and $A$ a non-empty closed subset of $X$.
+If $Y$ is a non-compact metrizable space, then every continuous proper map $f\colon A\to Y$ can be extended into a continuous proper map $F\colon X\to Y$. \end{cor} \begin{proof} We divide the proof into two cases.